 FAQs About the Cleanse

-1. "Is It hard to stick to?"
+1. “Is it hard to stick to?”

 2. “Can it be customized?”

-3. "What if I slip?"
+3. “What if a slip happens?”

 Building Long-Term Habits Beyond 7 Days